foopod/blog6/_posts/cellular-automata-tutorial.md

 var cell_matrix: Array = []
 ```

-And then for each column we make we can add an array to this matrix to represent the column, and for each cell, we can just add the cell to the array that represents the cell.
+And then for each column, we add an array to this.
+And for each cell, we add it to the column array.

 Something like this...